AlexGuillard/R-Type/assets/doxygen/Intro.md

 ### 210 Commands

-- `210: NONE`: This code is used when the client hasn't touched any movement key
 - `211: UP`: This code is used when the client move up
 - `212: DOWN`: This code is used when the client move down
 - `213: LEFT`: This code is used when the client move left